gatsbyjs/gatsby/docs/blog/2018-1-18-strapi-and-gatsby/index.md

 ## Introduction

 A static website contains Web pages with fixed content.
 Technically, it is a simple list of HTML files, which displays the same information to every visitor.
-Unlike dynamic websites, they do not require any back-end programming or database.
+Unlike dynamic websites, they do not require any backend programming or database.
 Publishing a static website is easy: the files are uploaded on a simple Web server or storage provider.
 The two main advantages of static websites are security and speed: there is no database so it can not be hacked and there is no need to render a page for each request, which makes Web browsing faster.

 To make their creation easier, numerous open-source static websites generators are available: [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), [Hexo](https://hexo.io/), etc. Most of the time, the content is managed through static (ideally Markdown) files or a Content API.
 Then, the generator requests the content, injects it in templates defined by the developer and generates a bunch of HTML files.